KazuCocoa/XCUITestExample/README.md

 1. Add `XCUITest` target via `Editor` exist on status bar.
 2. Update architecture for  64 bit.
 3. Add schema to run `XCUITest`.
+4. Add some test cases on `TestAppUITests` with Swift.